-Bunion (Hallux Valgus): Behind the Scenes is my new (second) patient journey series scheduled 27th May 2019 from Amazon
+Bunions (Hallux Valgus): Behind the Scenes is my new (second) patient journey series Amazon

-I am delighted to launch my second book, this time focusing on bunions.
-It is highly unlikely that you will find a book on the market that covers as much patient-focused information.
+I am delighted to launch my second book focusing on bunions and often know as hallux valgus.
+It is highly unlikely that you will find a book on the market that covers as much patient-focused information as this.
 Putting information in the hands of patients is vital.
-The last book written on bunions by a British podiatrist was Lewis Durlacher in the 19thcentury.
-The paperback was launched this summer after the e-book which is within reach of most people’s pockets at £3.20
+The last book written on bunions was by British podiatrist Lewis Durlacher in the 19thcentury, only he was called a surgeon chiropodist in his times.
+RE

-Consultant Tony Maher (Nottingham) writes in Podiatry Now
+Review by Consultant Tony Maher (Nottingham) in Podiatry Now

 For the clinicians who provide information, Tony says,